Cypress to Playwright migration: A step-by-step guide

 When paired with TestDino, your Playwright migration becomes truly data-driven.

-TestDino delivers analytics, failure grouping, and real-time trend monitoring, giving you full visibility into every run.
+TestDino delivers AI-powered analytics, failure grouping, and real-time trend monitoring, giving you full visibility into every run.
 Together, Playwright and TestDino help your QA workflow evolve faster, smarter, and more resiliently than ever.

 FAQs